williamthom-as/cure/README.md

 ![run tests](https://github.com/williamthom-as/cure/actions/workflows/rspec.yml/badge.svg)
 [![Gem Version](https://badge.fury.io/rb/cure.svg)](https://badge.fury.io/rb/cure)

-Cure is a simple tool that attempts to be a swiss army knife for CSV transformation.
+Cure is a versatile tool designed to handle a wide range of CSV transformations.
+While it may take some time to get familiar with its features, once you do, you'll find it capable of performing a wide range of tasks.

-It aims to allow you to **extract/clean/transform/remove/anonymize/replace** and manipulate the entire spreadsheet (or multiple sections of).
-It operates in memory by default, and can be easily integrated into an existing work flow or controlled via CLI.
+Cure enables you to extract, clean, transform, remove, anonymize, replace, and manipulate data in entire spreadsheets or specific sections.
+It operates in memory by default and can be integrated into existing workflows or controlled via the CLI.

-**Please note**: Cure is under active development, and will have frequent breaking changes.
+**Please note**: Cure is under active development, is poorly documented (at the moment) and will have frequent breaking changes.
 Use at your own risk!

 Check out here for some real world [examples](docs/examples/examples.md).

 ## Use Cases

-- Strip out and transform personal data from a CSV so that may be used for public demo.
+- Anonymize and transform personal data in a CSV to prepare it for a public demo.
-- Extract specific parts of a CSV file and junk the rest.
+- Extract specific parts of a CSV and discard the remaining data.
-- Doing complex transformations on values under specific rules.
+- Perform complex transformations on values according to specific rules.
-- Explode JSON values into individual columns per key.
+- Unpack JSON values into individual columns per key.
-- Sequential processing for large files, whilst maintaining variable history.
+- Process large files sequentially while retaining variable history.

 ## When not to use

-Cure operates on a spreadsheet as a whole.
-There are features available that require a full parse of the file to extract the required data prior to transforming the data.
-These include:
+Cure processes CSV files as a whole.
+Some of its features require a complete parse of the file to extract the necessary data before transforming it.
+These features include:

-  - Extracting variables (ex. extract a value from A1 and add to each row).
+Variable extraction (for example, extracting a value from A1 and adding it to each row).
-  - Non-zero indexed headers (ex. taking values from rows 4 -> 10, and using row 2 as the source header row).
+Non-zero indexed headers (for example, taking values from rows 4 to 10 and using row 2 as the source header row).
-  - Expanding JSON fields into columns (ex.
-If row 1 has values [{"a":1, "b":2}], and row 2 has [{"c":3}], each row needs columns A,B,C, but row 1 doesn't know that until row 2.)
+Expanding JSON fields into columns (for example, if row 1 has values [{"a":1, "b":2}], and row 2 has [{"c":3}], each row needs columns A, B, C, but row 1 doesn't know that until row 2).

-If you have large datasets of streamable CSV data, there are more efficient and performant tools to use.
-There is a trade off made to allow for more aggressive transformations that requires heavier memory usage.
-If you would still like to use Cure to process large files, you can elect to persist the datastore to disk, instead of in-memory, which will have a small performance impact.
+If you have large datasets of streamable CSV data, there are more efficient and performant tools available.
+However, Cure makes it possible to perform more aggressive transformations, which may require more memory usage.
+If you still want to use Cure to process large files, you can choose to persist the datastore to disk instead of in memory, which may have a slight impact on performance.

 ## Example

 ### In Code
 Cure can be used as part of your existing application.
-It is configured using a simple DSL that can either be inline, or as a file.
+It is configured using a DSL that can either be inline, or as a file.
 Check out [here](docs/README.md) for more information, including examples.

 ```ruby